435th Air Ground Operations Wing: Korean War mobilization

 At Miami, the wing trained with C-46s under the supervision of the active duty 2585th Air Force Reserve Training Center.
 The wing was ordered into active service in March 1951 as a result of the Korean War.
-Along with other reserve units called to active duty, it formed Tactical Air Command's Eighteenth Air Force.
+Along with other reserve units called to active duty, it formed the Tactical Air Command's Eighteenth Air Force.
 The 435th's initial function was to train C-46 aircrews for service in Korea.
 The wing also trained with Fairchild C-119 Flying Boxcars.
 Although it remained at Miami, the wing deployed twice while on active duty: to Laurinburg-Maxton Airport, North Carolina from 21 July until 1 September 1951 and to Grenier Air Force Base, New Hampshire from 2 January to 3 March 1952.
 It was relieved from active duty and inactivated on 1 December 1952 and its mission, personnel and equipment were transferred to the regular 456th Troop Carrier Wing, which was activated the same day.

 Troop carrier operations

-The wing was activated as a reserve unit the same day at the same station, but with the personnel and equipment of the inactivating 482d Troop Carrier Wing.
+The wing was activated as a reserve unit the same day at the same station, but with the personnel and equipment of the inactive 482d Troop Carrier Wing.
 In the reserve, the 435th once again flew Curtiss Commandos under the supervision of the 2585th Center.
 In the summer of 1956, the wing participated in Operation Sixteen Ton during its two weeks of active duty training.
-Sixteen Ton was performed entirely by reserve troop carrier units and moved United States Coast Guard equipment From Floyd Bennett Naval Air Station to Isla Grande Airport in Puerto Rico and San Salvador in the Bahamas.
-After the success of this operation, the wing began to use inactive duty training periods for Operation Swift Lift, transporting high priority cargo for the Air Force and Operation Ready Swap, transporting aircraft engines between Air Materiel Command's depots.
+Sixteen Ton was performed entirely by reserve troop carrier units and moved United States Coast Guard equipment from Floyd Bennett Naval Air Station to Isla Grande Airport in Puerto Rico and San Salvador in the Bahamas.
+After the success of this operation, the wing began to use inactive duty training periods for Operation Swift Lift, transporting high priority cargo for the Air Force; and Operation Ready Swap, transporting aircraft engines between Air Materiel Command's depots.
 In addition, for the first time as a reserve unit, its flying was performed in unit tactical aircraft, rather than in trainers.